rstopa901/portfolio/collections/_projects/project-1.md

 description: "A study of SMOTE pre-processing techniques in small imbalanced data"
 date: 2023-02-09
 weight: 3
+client: "Study of SMOTE pre-processing to solve for target imbalance in small data for regression and classification using video game data"
 thumbnail: "/assets/images/gen/projects/smote.webp"
 image: "/assets/images/gen/projects/smote.webp"
 gallery: